nicolaei/master/docs/thesis/source/09_conclusion.md

 [@SeamlessHandoff]).

-These results are overall exciting and show that it is possible to give users a better experience on modern day networks by doing active channel switching.
+These results are overall exciting and show that it is possible to give users a better experience on modern day networks by scanning the network to do active channel switching.

 References